in-person in west asheville · virtual across NC

 • A sense that you're watching your life happen instead of living it

-Trauma therapy helps you reconnect — at your pace, without forcing anything.
+Trauma therapy helps you reconnect — without forcing anything.

 3. your relationships feel hard in ways you can't explain